Skip to main content

 In the preceding section we discussed definitions, examples, theorems, and proofs.
 You saw the first two in that section; now, we will see our first theorem and its proof.

-Let's give a name to the second set, say, \(A\text{.}\) We may not assume anything else about it—not even finiteness or whether it itself is empty!
+Let's give a name to the second set, say, \(A\text{.}\) We may not assume anything else about it—not even finiteness or whether \(A\) itself is empty!

-So, we want to prove that every element of \(\varnothing\) is an element of \(A\text{,}\) because this is the definition of a subset.
-In a later section we will make this next step clear, but it turns out that saying “Everything in \(\varnothing\) is in \(A\)” is the same as saying “There is nothing in \(\varnothing\) that is not in \(A\text{.}\)” This is true, because there is nothing in \(\varnothing\text{!}\) To get an idea of why this weird conversion works, look back to the above example.
+To prove that \(\varnothing \subseteq A\text{,}\) we will rely on the definition of a subset, which you just wrote down (right?): \(\varnothing \subseteq A\) if every element of \(\varnothing\) is an element of \(A\text{.}\) In a later section we will clarify this next step somewhat, but it turns out that saying “Everything in \(\varnothing\) is in \(A\)” is the same as saying “There is nothing in \(\varnothing\) that is not in \(A\text{.}\)” This is true, because there is nothing in \(\varnothing\text{!}\) To get an idea of why this weird conversion works, look back to the previous example.
 The reason \(\{a,c\} \not\subseteq \{b\}\) is because we can find an element (\(a\text{,}\) for instance) that is not in \(\{b\}\text{.}\) Had the set been empty, we could not have found that element.

 Let \(A\) be any set.
-To prove that \(\varnothing \subseteq A\text{,}\) we must prove that every element of \(\varnothing\) is an element of \(A\text{.}\) Equivalently, there must be no element in \(\varnothing\) that is not in \(A\text{.}\) Because there are no elements in \(\varnothing\) anyway, we may conclude \(\varnothing \subseteq A\text{.}\)
+To prove that \(\varnothing \subseteq A\text{,}\) we must prove that every element of \(\varnothing\) is an element of \(A\text{.}\) Equivalently, there must be no element in \(\varnothing\) that is not in \(A\text{.}\) Because there are no elements in \(\varnothing\) anyway, we may conclude \(\varnothing \subseteq A\text{.}\) Therefore, the empty set is a subset of every set.

 Notice that the proof began with the assumptions (\(A\) is a set) and ended on a restatement of the desired theorem.